Teen Death Marks 8th U.S Fatality Linked to Takata Airbag

 Along with more than 100 injuries, another death because of a defective Takata airbag marks the 8th U.S. fatality and the 9th death worldwide, according to the National Highway Traffic Safety Administration (NHTSA).

 This last victim was a teenager who was a passenger in relative’s 2001 Honda Accord when an accident occurred near Pittsburgh in July.
 The unidentified teen was hospitalized and died a few days later.

 Previously, the NHTSA attributed seven U.S. deaths on faulty Takata airbags.
 All deaths occurred in Honda vehicles.

-The Honda Accord coupe owner did not take the coupe to for repairs after receiving a recall notice in 2010, according to a Honda representative.
+The Honda Accord coupe owner did not take the coupe for repairs after receiving a recall notice in 2010, according to a Honda representative.
 The day prior to the fatal accident, another recall notice was mailed.
 If you or a family member has been injured by a Takata airbag contact one of our reputable South Bend product liability lawyers for a free consultation.